Data-Management-by-Design/DMbD/README.md

 # Licence

-All material made by the activity 'Data Management by Design' is made available under a Creative Commons licence.
+All material made by the activity [Data Management by Design](https://github.com/Data-Management-by-Design/DMbD) is made available under a Creative Commons licence.

 CC-BY 4.0 Danish DM Forum 'Data Management by Design' activity